Boundless printmaking

 In response to this growing interest, the SGG was founded in 1918.
 Since then, it has promoted the graphic arts by commissioning artists to create original prints.
 Today, the SGG's 125 members include both Swiss and international museums as well as private collectors.
 Each member receives one impression of every edition, accompanied by information about the work’s technique and subject matter.
 At least two editions are distributed each year.

-The SGG's first president Paul Ganz (1872–1954) also served as curator of the Öffentliche Kunstsammlung Basel Basel (the collection of the Kunstmuseum) at the time.
+The SGG's first president Paul Ganz (1872–1954), also served as director of the Kunstmuseum (back then called curator of the Öffentliche Kunstsammlung Basel, the public art collection of Basel) at the time.
 Therefore, the museum has the honor to receive the very first impression of each edition.
 The artists selected for commissions are chosen through a democratic process at the SGG's general assembly.

 The 278 editions produced since the SGG's founding have continually redefined the boundaries of printmaking.
 Artists experiment with new printing techniques, explore innovative forms of visual expression, and use prints as a platform to address issues such as culture of remembrance, emancipation, and social responsibility.